 If you were to let contaminated oil flow around an engine, it would be like having a fine grinding paste just working its way around, resulting in premature wear of all components.

-Basics of Engine Oil #2
+Basics of Motorcycle Engine Oils part 2

 If you’ve ever stood and looked at the vast array of different types of oil, and wondered to yourself “is there really that much difference?”, then the answer is simple; no.